spbavarva/burplabs/README.md

 **burplabs** is a modular, Python-based CLI tool that automates solving labs from [PortSwigger Web Security Academy](https://portswigger.net/web-security).
 Its like like `netexec`, but made for web apps.

+Basically, this is a python package named 'burplabs' which is an PortSwigger's Web Security Academy labs soluction in the form of python script.
+Each script includes the lab's name, proxy settings, and step-by-step solution, as well as any additional notes.

 ---

 It currently has **113/269** labs and I am adding rest of the labs daily.